Zymeh/multinational-retail-data-centralisation/README.md

 ### data_cleaning.py

-We introduce the `DataCleaning` class, which introduces methods to clean the data we have extracted from the various sources.
+We introduce the `DataCleaning` class, which contains methods to clean the data we have extracted from the various sources.
 We initilaise the `DataExtractor` class from before since we will be using this a lot.

 #### `DataCleaning` Methods